 Prague is the capital of the Czech Republic, which has a short history as a nation but a long and complex history as a place.
 The short version: after thousands of years of tribes, dynasties, religious wars, castle-building and kings, Czechoslovakia became a nation in 1918.
 In the 20th century, it was occupied by Hitler and then the Soviets.
 In 1968, playwright Vaclav Havel famously lead dissidents to demand freedom during “Prague Spring”, was subsequently imprisoned and then in 1989 became the country’s first president after the fall of the Berlin wall.
 A few years later, Czechoslovakia agreed to a peaceful dissolution to become the two independent states of Slovakia and the Czech Republic.

 But about the beer….Czechia, as it is affectionately called, is all about the beer.
-Beer is legally designated an essential food so it cannot be taxed as alcohol according European Union rules.
+In Czechia, beer is legally designated an essential food so it cannot be taxed as alcohol according European Union rules.
 Czechs drink more beer per capita than anywhere on earth.
 And there are no beer brands in Czechia that aren’t Czech.
 Anne-Lene doesn’t drink and I am a wine drinker but we each had a beer during the week in honor of our hosts.
 Yes, it was good!

 We also learned that Prague is in Bohemia, so named for complicated reasons but most recently for the (gypsy-like?) ethnic groups that ruled the region during Medieval times.